PlugShare/slate/source/index.html.md

       <div class="field">exclude_networks</div>
       <div class="type">optional</div>
     </td>
-    <td>Filter on a comma separated list of network ids to exlude.
+    <td>Filter on a comma separated list of network ids to exclude.
 Passing “exclude_networks=1” will exclude locations which exclusively have ChargePoint stations.
 If a location has both a ChargePoint station and a station of another network or a non-networked station it will still be eligible to be returned.<br>
     See <a href="#networks-list">Networks List</a></td>
   </tr>
   <tr>